 - Create and consume a set of bookmarks for the 3D view so you can navigate quickly to saved extents.

 - Adjust the 3D height above ground by typing a value in the height control at the bottom of the view.

 Change elevation units

-Elevation units are derived from the units listed under Projects > Options > Units.
+Elevation units are derived from the units for the project.
+Click Projects and click Options then select the Units page.
 To add a new unit, click <Select Unit Code> and choose from the list of all available units.
 To remove, format, or make a unit the default, right-click the unit.